mercadopago/devsite-docs/guides/sdks/official/java/orders.en.md

 ## Search orders

-Find all the information of the orders generated through specific filters or a specific date range.
+You can find all information for orders created through specific filters or by a specific date range through the SDK below.
+For details of the request parameters, access the [Search orders](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/reference/merchant_orders/_merchant_orders_search/get) API.

 [[[